jc-20261/memory-system/README.md

     cd Explore
     python Explorer.py

 The default query mode is LLM.
-Type a natural language query at the prompt.
+Type a natural language query at the prompt (e.g. baking a pizza).
 Type `plan` at the result prompt to generate plans for the last query.
 Type `manual` to switch to manual query terms, `github` to print the repository URL, or `quit` to exit.

 Search and planning are based on an initial batch of 98 memories and are for demonstrating basic functionalities.